averkinderen/mscloud.github.io/_posts/2020-05-15-Devops-Release-Pipelines-with-AppService-IP-Restrictions.md

 So we had to try and find the public IP of our hosted agents and add those IPs in the allow list on our WebApp.
 At first I tried adding these [Azure Devops IP addresses](https://docs.microsoft.com/en-us/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops#ip-addresses-and-range-restrictions) in the allow IP list of the webApp.
 However, the release pipeline still failed as those are the IP adddresses of the Azure DevOps Service itself, like the control plane.
 Not the build agents themselves.

-I then realised the hosted agents are being deployed as resources in Azure in the same [Azure geography](https://azure.microsoft.com/en-us/global-infrastructure/geographies/) as your Azure DevOps Organisation.
+I then realised the hosted agents are being deployed as resources in Azure in the same [Azure geography](https://azure.microsoft.com/en-us/global-infrastructure/geographies/) as your Azure DevOps Organization.
 So in my case, the hosted agents would be spin up in Azure EastUS 2.

 ![Devops region]({{ site.url }}/assets/images/2020-05-16-AZDO-region.png)